-The Deputy Senior Director of Enforcement and the Director of Enforcement are government employees and are subject to the jurisdiction of the Commission for purposes of this request under Colo.
+The Director of Enforcement is a government employee and is subject to the jurisdiction of the Commission for purposes of this request under Colo.
 Const.
 Article XXIX, sec.
 2(1) and sec.
 3.

 III.
 Applicable Law

 The application portion of Article XXIX, section 3 (the "gift ban") reads in relevant part: